addr/100apps/README.md

 * [Day 17](day17) - Hacking with Swift seventeenth project.
 A 'Fruit Ninja' style game that involves a lot of SpriteKit.

-* [Day 18](day18) - Hacking with Swift seventeenth project.
+* [Day 18](day18) - Hacking with Swift eighteenth project.
 Shows how to use AppDelegate to set an app-wide option (in this case, an ad).
 Also includes a breakpoint, with a few other Xcode debugging techniques.

+* [Day 19](day19) - Hacking with Swift nineteenth project.
+Just one MKMapView with a few pins dropped.
+Each pin has a title and information button that shows an alert with more information about the pinned city.

 # App Ideas